Protect the joysticks on the remote controller when you pack the controller away during travel or storage in a bag or your pocket.

 Some of them protect the screen too like the PGYTECH Mavic Pro Control Stick Protector.
 Watch my unboxing video of this product further down.
 This is the gadget I use on a daily basis which actually works.

-I remember reading somewhere in a maintenance manual that DJI recommend that the controllers are stored with no pressure on the joysticks – which is impossible with their own designed bag.
+I remember reading somewhere in a maintenance manual that DJI recommends that the controllers are stored with no pressure on the joysticks – which is impossible with their own designed bag.

 One crappy product to avoid